toolleeo/cli-apps/README.md

 * [cobib](https://gitlab.com/mrossinek/cobib) - Simple, command-line based bibliography management tool.
 * [element](https://github.com/gennaro-tedesco/element) - Periodic table on the command line.
 * [FAWOC](https://github.com/robolab-pavia/fawoc) - FAWOC is a TUI program for manually labelling a list of words.
 It has been developed to support the efficient clustering of documents based on topic modeling algorithms such as Dirichlet Latent Allocation.
+* [GCTU](https://github.com/Mandrew0822/GCTU---Genetic-code-translation-utility) - A simple command line tool which allows one to convert DNA code sequences to the different RNA sequences.
 * [Go-L](https://github.com/Jeadie/Go-L) - Game of Life with different update rules and on a bunch of different topologies (sphere, torus, klein bottle, etc.).
 * [papis](https://github.com/alejandrogallo/papis) - Extensible document and bibliography manager.
 * [periodic-table-cli](https://github.com/spirometaxas/periodic-table-cli) - An interactive Periodic Table of Elements app for the console!